 RFamily: Melody Winters, American Sign Language Interpreter

 Some of our educators do their best teaching in found moments.
 They ask students reflective questions on the way to lunch.
 They casually review math facts while the class lines up for recess.
 They lob exit-pass questions as scholars slide into the controlled chaos of a class change.

-For most, it’s a great “dipstick” technique to assess student knowledge and spot-remediate after lessons or before tests.
+For most, it’s a useful “dipstick” technique to assess and spot-remediate.
 But with 13 years’ worth of those found moments, Melody Winters helped build a bridge to another world.
 Now, the amazing RPS senior she has served since kindergarten as an American Sign Language interpreter is preparing to cross it.

 “The Deaf only get the information given directly to them,” Winters said in the mostly quiet first-floor hallway in Open High School.
 “They don’t get overheard conversations.”

 That includes televisions absently playing that draw your attention, nearby discussions, and many more information pipelines most take for granted.
 As a result, she explained, Deaf students often have more gaps in cultural knowledge and vocabulary from the beginning to the end of their academic careers.
 But for 13 years, Winters has used all of those found moments at bus stops, in lunch lines, and more to fill in those gaps for Jocelyn Saravia, serving as a cultural mediator to help level her playing field.

 In a quiet corner of the bustling art studio at Open High School, ranked the fourth-best public high school in the state, the 17-year-old senior carved away.
 She manipulated the space and plane of a plaster sculpture to create different perspectives as the piece is viewed from different angles.
 There will be more than meets the eye when Jocelyn is done.